 Don't post on social media with the intention of making your content "go viral."
 That's an outcome that you have little control over beyond creating content that's compelling and share-worthy.

-Using your message maps, think about how you can make the ideas relevant, timely and original.
+how you can make the ideas relevant, timely and original.

 Also consider which Made to Stick elements you can use to create memorable, understandable social media posts.